 Precision Armament EFAB Hybrid Flash Hider & Muzzle Brakes

 (1.)
 If you will not accept anything less than the best of both worlds, the Precision Armament EFAB Hybrid Flash Hider & Muzzle Brake is your final destination.
 Mind you, both worlds is expensive, but if you’re willing to pay the price here is what you get.
 The price tag reflects the EFAB technology used to create the device.
 Keeping as simple as possible, (Electrochemical fabrication (EFAB) is a solid, free-form fabrication technology that can create complex, miniature three-dimensional metal structures that are impossible or impractical to make using other technologies such as electrical discharge machining (EDM), laser machining, or silicon micromachining.)
-Another expense is the Ionbond® high temperature CrCN coating which is low light reflective in nature and acts as a natural lubrication.
+Another expense is the Ionbond high-temperature CrCN coating which is low light-reflective in nature and acts as natural lubrication.

 Has your head exploded yet?

 All this serves to diffuse and cool the burning gasses and reduce the concussion levels.
 It’s designed to work with 10” barrels or longer and will fit any .223/5.56mm rifles with 1/2-28 muzzle threads.
 The bottom is closed to reduce your dust signature in the prone firing position and a pilot hole allows you to permanently pin it to barrels of 14.5” to make them legal.
 Add in the Precision Armament AR-15 Accu-Washer Muzzle Device Alignment System and an armorer’s wrench to make installation quick and easy, total price $172.00 and that doesn’t include shipping, sorry…